 Malta is very small in size, covering an area of only 316 km2.
 In fact, the country is the world’s 10th smallest in areal and 5th most densely populated country in the world.
 The capital of Malta, Valletta, is also the smallest capital in the EU – covering an area of only 0.8 km2.

-But although the country is small, it has a lot to offer.
+Although the country is small, it has a lot to offer.
 And in many ways, the small size makes it a perfect spot to visit and explore.
 There is only one airport (Malta International Airport located in Luqa) and every city is nearby.
-You can drive across the island of Malta (from south to north) in less than an hour.
+You can actually drive across the island of Malta (from south to north) in less than an hour.

 Fun facts about Malta

 Malta was a British colony from 1813 to 1964 and you can find British characteristics all over the islands.
-In Malta, you drive on the left side of the road.
-There are a lot of British pubs and restaurants, and also a lot of British tourists and residents.
+As an example, you drive on the left side of the road in Malta.
+There are a lot of British pubs and restaurants around the island, and also a lot of British tourists and residents.

-But Malta is a part of the EU (since 2004) and the local currency is Euros.
-Although most places will accept card payments today, there are still some shops/restaurants/taxis etc that only accept cash – especially for lower amounts.
+Today Malta is a part of the EU (since 2004) and the local currency is Euros.
+Although most places will accept card payments, there are still some shops/restaurants/taxis etc that only accept cash – especially for lower amounts.
 Therefore, it is advised to have some cash on hand.

 Maltese cuisine: What is traditional Maltese food?